Yibinx/Yibinx.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yibin Xu is an undergraduate student in Industrial Design at Harbin Engineering University.
-His research interests encompass industrial design and human-computer interaction.
-He is actively engaged in exploring innovative approaches in these fields as part of his academic journey
+Her research interests encompass industrial design and human-computer interaction.
+She is actively engaged in exploring innovative approaches in these fields as part of her academic journey.
 {style="text-align: justify;"}